sumonb/ds/Regession_Simple.md

 * Scatter plot :Indicates the relationship between variables
 * Boxplot plot :To identify outlier
 * Density plot :Distribustion of independent variable
-* Hypothesis : p-Value is associated with Null and alternate hypothesis
-* Null hypothesis: this is the initial hypothesis assuming there is no relationship (associated coefficient is equal to zero)
-* It is very important for the model to be statistically significant before we decide to use it
-* p-Value < pre-determined level(0.05) indicates that the model is statistically significance and we can reject Null hypothesis
-* More stars are next to p-Value means more statistically signigicant
-* Higher the t-value, the better
-* tilde(~) indicates "depends on"
-* Residual = Observed - Predicted
 * The most useful way to plot the residuals, though, is with your predicted values on the x-axis, and your residuals on the y-axis.
 The distance from the line at 0 is how bad the prediction was for that value